A unique Edwardian yellowwood cabinet/case - antique

 Description

-Exceptional Edwardian display cabinet made of satin, with a cavetto cornice above a finely inlaid stand and a pair of glazed doors enclosing 2 glass shelves and a ceiling interior, all equipped with an original working lock and key, a pair of inlaid wardrobe doors to the base, all standing on slender legs ending with feet.
+Exceptional Edwardian display cabinet made of satin with a cavetto cornice above a finely inlaid stand and a pair of glazed doors enclosing 2 glass shelves and a ceiling interior, all equipped with an original working lock and key, a pair of inlaid wardrobe doors to the base, all standing on slender legs ending with feet.
 This antique porcelain retains its original finish, color, and patina.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+There are many different styles characterizing antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, or finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.

-Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Furniture and accessories in the Empire style date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads – these are common in Renaissance style.
+Currently, many global brands reproduce such furniture inspired by Italian or French creators.
+This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+This is especially important when searching for a luxurious antique suitable for your interior.

 Manufacturer information